USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-7-Geospatial-Workshop-3.md

 1. **Login to Ceres Open OnDemand** at [https://ceres-ood.scinet.usda.gov/](https://ceres-ood.scinet.usda.gov/).
 For more information on login procedures for web-based SCINet access, see the [SCINet access user guide]({{site.baseurl}}/guides/access/web-based-login).

+1. **Open a command-line session** by clicking on “Clusters” -> “Ceres Shell Access” on the top menu.
+This will open a new tab with a command-line session on Ceres' login node.

+1. **Create and/or update your workshop working directory** and copy the tutorial materials into it by running the following commands.
+Note: you do not have to edit the commands with your username as it will be determined by the `$USER` variable.
+These commands will work for everyone, including if you attending previous workshop sessions or not.

+    {:.copy-code}
+    ```bash
+    mkdir -p /90daydata/shared/$USER/
+    cd /90daydata/shared/$USER/
+    cp -r /project/geospatialworkshop/2024/tutorial3 .
+    source /project/geospatialworkshop/2024/grwg_2024_env/bin/activate
+    ipython kernel install --name "grwg_2024_env" --user
+    ```

 1. **Launch a JupyterLab Server session.** Under the *Interactive Apps* menu, select *Jupyter*.
 Specify the following input values on the page:

     * Account: geospatialworkshop